MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Lamboson_Manlolo_Philippines_Monthly_Typhoon_Trend_2014_2024/README.md

 Scaling: No explicit feature scaling was applied.
 All numeric features were used as-is in the linear regression model.

 Cleaning Steps:

 - Removed duplicate rows.

 - Stripped spaces and invisible characters from column names.

 - Filled missing values with the mean (for numeric columns) or mode (for categorical columns).

+- Dropped irrelevant columns such as unnamed or ID columns.
+-